 Currently, we do not own any real estate.
-On January 22, 2016, we terminated our lease agreement at 2391 South 1560 West, Unit B, Woods Cross Utah and relocated our corporate office to 70 North Main Street, Suite 105, Bountiful Utah 84010.
+Our corporate offices are located at 70 North Main Street, Suite 105, Bountiful Utah 84010.
 We executed a one-year lease agreement that calls for us to make payments of \$850 per month.
-We have prepaid rent for January 2017.